kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 `getArticleInfo.onreadystatechange` now runs the function immediately instead of going out and looking for it in our code, which makes the code run  slightly faster.
 <a name="logical-and-error"></a>
 <h4 class="h4-guide">Using "&&" generates an error</h4>
 *(NOTE: This section describes how NOT to do `readyState` and `status` checks.
-Many developers have performed checks this way but it should be avoided, so this section is here for historically perspective.
-To get to the next part of the working code, <a href="#ajax-request-mouseclick">skip this section and go to "Make an AJAX request with mouseclick"</a>.)*
+Developers still perform checks this way but this guide will not do this...this section is just here as a demonstration of what not to do and has no bearing on the examples.
+Feel free to <a href="#ajax-request-mouseclick">skip this section and go to "Make an AJAX request with mouseclick"</a>.)*

-Developers like to use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29" target="blank" title="Read about the logical "AND" operator on MDN">logical "AND" operator (&&)</a> to simultaneously check the value of `readyState` and `status`.
+Our code checked for the value of `readyState` first, _then_ checked for the server's status code.
+Some developers like to use the logical "AND" operator (&&) to simultaneously check for these values.

 The code for this looks similar to this (<a href="/samples/ajax-tutorial-samples/sample04/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample04/scripts.js
 // Update the getArticleInfo.onreadystatechange callback function only